 - 1. Financial stability and fiscal integrity - 2.
 Quality of management systems and ability to meet the management standards prescribed in the Financial Guide - 3.
 History of performance - 4.
 Reports and findings from audits - 5.
-The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-federal entities
+The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on award recipients